ivalaginja/exomoons/README.md

 y-axis size of the ring plots can be set in draw_rings.py, #new_y_rings; but technically I set them in grid_lightcurve_plots.py (parameter "y_range")

+## Contributing

+If you want to suggest changes to this content do the following:

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Added some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request